1. Do you have any comment on RWA’s recent re-redefinition of “Vanity/Subsidy publisher”?

 10. Since marketing and promotion are a shared venture with publishers and authors, what do you see as some of the best venues and tools to establish the name and work of a new writer?

-Thanks so much for taking the time to do this, Angela!
-Much appreciated!
+Thank you so much for taking the time to answer our questions, Raelene!

 Unique Visitors -->